edwinb/Idris2-boot/CONTRIBUTING.md

   errors would be good.
   - In particular, large sections commented out with {- -} can take a while to lex!
-* Windows support - it is tested on macOS and Linux only so far.
 * An alternative, high performance, back end.
 OCaml seems worth a try.
 * JS and Node back ends would be nice.